wncc/learners-space/Web Development/Week 1/Git.md

 Make sure that you follow the tutorials above as they are going to be necessary for submitting the course assignments each week.

 Use the [Telegram group](https://t.me/joinchat/SOmrORRVjQmyIpCeUd-OYw) for discussions regarding any material covered in the course.

-Stay tuned as we will be uploading the tutorial for HTML in a few days.
+Stay tuned as we will be uploading the tutorial for [HTML](https://github.com/wncc/learners-space/blob/master/Web%20Development/Week%201/HTML.md) shortly.